espanso/website/docs/troubleshooting/secure-input.md

 ## Auto-fix

 Espanso includes an experimental "SecureInput auto-fixer" which tries to go through some of the workarounds explained in the previous section automatically.
+It probably only works in the Catalina, Big Sur, and Monterey versions of macOS.

 To launch it, you can click on the Espanso icon in the status bar on top, and then selecting "Launch SecureInput auto-fix".